Do you feel like selling never gets any easier?

 Provide reassurance on job security and continuous support during transition.
 The goal is to equip employees to adopt AI, not just operate tools.

-A car dealership decided to leverage an AI tool to optimize its lead generation process.
+A car dealership decided to test an AI tool to optimize its lead generation process.
 Recognizing the importance of proper training and change management, they implement a structured approach to ensure smooth adoption.

 After selecting the AI tool, they organized an orientation session.
 The session aims to introduce the sales team to the tool, highlighting its benefits and the rationale behind its adoption.